 London.
 1886.
-Two volumes. xxviii,675;xii,803pp. including several in- text maps, charts and illustrations, plus fifteen plates (including frontispiece in second volume) and a folding colored map.
+Two volumes. xxviii,675; xii,803pp., including several in-text maps, charts, and illustrations, plus fifteen plates (including frontispiece in second volume) and a folding colored map.
 Thick octavo.
-Original pictorial gilt cloth, spines gilt, skillfully rebacked with original backstrips laid down.
+Original gilt pictorial cloth, spines gilt, skillfully rebacked with original backstrips laid down, new endpapers.
 A few scattered light fox marks.
-Very good, partially unopened.
+Very good.
+Partially unopened.
 Item #WRCAM30260